 Recently I had to deal with disappointment.
-I won’t tell you what it was, but needless to say it affected me more than I thought I would.
+I won’t tell you what it was, but needless to say, it affected me more than I thought I would.
+That can happen sometimes, it’s completely normal to feel sad and disappointed from time to time.
+When something hits you hard though, it can be difficult to manage it, which is where feelings of depression can come into it.
+When I was feeling low, my friends were there to try and help me.
+One of my friends suggested I look into cannabis to see if that boosts my mood slightly.
+He even suggested that it could be fun to smoke the cannabis through a lava lamp bong.
+He said he usually uses cannabis when he feels low, so he thought I might benefit from trying it out.
+I’ll definitely think about it, it does sound helpful.
+For the time being, I seem a bit happier.
 Surely, if we’re honest with ourselves I think we have all experienced disappointment at some point in our lives.
 In my quiet times with the Lord I felt that He told me it’s alright to be disappointed.
-The test is not the disappointment—it’s how you respond to being disappointed.
+The test is not the disappointment-it’s how you respond to being disappointed.
 Even Jesus experienced disappointment in the Garden of Gethsemane with His disciples (Matthew 26:36-46).
 Here are some things God spoke to me about concerning my response to being disappointed:

 Don’t react.
 Our natural tendency is to react to a decision instead of processing through it.
 Take time to process why the decision was made and your feelings towards that decision.
 As Christians we need to trust that God is still on the throne and even though we may not like a decision-God is bigger and is not confined to man’s way of doing things.